SakoPak/Ghibli-Flix/README.md

 ## Introduction

-Ghibli Flix is a place to find all your favorite Ghibli movies!
-You can look up any Ghibli movie, read a summary and create a favorite watchlist for future viewing.
+Ghibli Flix is a place to find all your favorite Ghibli films!
+You can look up any Ghibli movie, read a summary and learn more about your favorite Ghibli films.

 ## Logging in Online
  To log in and get started, click <a href="https://sakopak.github.io/Ghibli-Flix/" target="_blank">here!</a>